Keep Your Balance

 It’s all a balancing act

-Apart from the vestibular system, other areas of your body also work in tandem to help you maintain balance.
+In addition to the vestibular balance system, other areas of your body also work in tandem to help you maintain balance.
 Your eyes help you see where you stand and orient you in the environment.
 At the same time, sensors in your joints, muscles and tendons, called proprioceptors, help your brain understand the position and movement of your limbs.

 Can hearing loss affect your balance?